-Our aim here is to show that the general definition of the Tutte polynomial of a Hopf algebra, $\alpha( \mathbf{a}, \mathbf{b})$, provides a framework for studying a large class of graph polynomials from the lieterature.
+Our aim here is to show that the general definition of the Tutte polynomial of a Hopf algebra, $\alpha( \mathbf{a}, \mathbf{b})$, provides a framework for studying a large class of graph polynomials.
 To this end we now work towards identifying how a variety of graph polynomials arise canonically as the Tutte polynomial of a Hopf algebra.
-More strongly, we will show that given a set of combinatorial objects with some notion of deletion and contraction, we can use Definition~\ref{d.TH} to obtain a natural and canonical Tutte polynomial for that class of objects.
-We identify numerous graph polynomials as the canonical Tutte polynomial of an appropriate class.
+More strongly, we show that given a set of combinatorial objects with some notion of deletion and contraction, we can use Definition~\ref{d.TH} to obtain a natural and canonical Tutte polynomial for that class of objects.
+We will go on to identify numerous graph polynomials as the canonical Tutte polynomial of an appropriate class.